 Entrees / Appetisers/ Lunch/ Recipes/ Snack/ Vietnamese

-Vietnamese Rice Paper Rolls are super quick to prepare!
-Packed with juicy prawns, vermicelli, crisp lettuce and fresh mint, they’re perfect as a light snack or healthy lunch.
-Pair them with our Peanut Hoisin Dipping Sauce – you won’t want to stop at one!
+Vietnamese rice paper rolls are super quick to prepare!
+Packed with juicy prawns, vermicelli, crisp lettuce and mint, they’re perfect as a light snack or healthy lunch.
+Pair them with our peanut hoisin dipping sauce – you won’t want to stop at one!

 Why We Love This

 We love rolling our own cold rolls with family – it’s so light and refreshing to enjoy on a warm summer night.
-It’s fun to lay out the table with platters of rice paper sheets, sliced prawns, vegetables and herbs, and get creative with our own rice paper rolls combinations.
+It’s fun to lay out the table with platters of rice paper sheets, sliced prawns / shrimp, vegetables and herbs, and get creative with our own filling combinations.
 There’ll be hands flying everywhere to grab all their favourite ingredients, pop them onto rice paper sheets, and quickly roll them up to start eating!

 In Vietnam, we found that rice paper rolls were usually sold by street vendors or at dedicated restaurants like our favourite in Nha Trang – Nem Nuong Dang Van Quyen.
-We especially loved the rice paper rolls filled with nem nuong (grilled pork sausage) and mountains of fresh herbs all ready to wrap into glorious rolls, then washed down with a beer or two.
+We especially loved the rice paper rolls filled with nem nuong (grilled pork sausage) and mountains of fresh herbs all ready to wrap into glorious rolls.

 What You’ll Need